 Emiko writes about the history of the Florentine so eloquently here, but the history is a little bit hazy.
 It is generally agreed that they do not originate from Florence at all, or even Italy, but perhaps from France, where such lacy delicacies pleased the royal palace hundreds of years ago.
 I am always a little obsessed with the idea that delicious food is discovered accidentally, and I wonder if Florentines were created in the same way: intending to produce a delightful little bon bon, but upon baking found instead a flat, lace-like cookie that was more ethereal than the chef could have ever anticipated.

 How Do You Make Vegan Florentines?

 But I digress.
 Wherever the delicious Florentine originated, we are grateful for this potentially accidental delight.
-And here now is my recipe for Vegan and Gluten Free Florentines.

 I have veganised them by removing the honey element and the cream, and of course using plant-based butter instead of dairy butter.
 I suggest you try this original recipe first and then play around with the ingredients once you are familiar with the method.
 And I do recommend the lemon zest.
 It adds a certain….je ne se quoi.